99x-incubator/FixTheCode/README.md

 Minimal theme for Brackets.

-The theme works best if the following extensions are installed
+The theme works best if you installed
 <a href="https://github.com/notasz/brackets-uitheming">Brackets UI Theming Enable</a> (to style UI elements, like the sidebar, toolbar etc.)